-Criterion 1.1 Land tenure and management rights are secure GSTC Outcome Land tenure and management rights are secure and established for all rights holders and ensure that Free, Prior and Informed Consent (FPIC) is obtained where operations may affect Indigenous Peoples or local communities' rights and resources. ₩ 1.1.1 Land tenure rights are secure and registered according to legal requirements and include clear demarcation of legally gazetted boundaries. ~ 1.1.2 Land management rights are in place and registered according to legal requirements. ~ 1.1.3 Where applicable, land tenure and management rights are obtained through a process that ensures that Free, Prior Informed Consent (FPIC) is secured before any activities are commenced that may affect Indigenous Peoples' or local communities' lands, territories and resources. ✓ 1.1.4 Land tenure and management rights are not divested or legally transferred to another party to avoid responsibilities for remediation, restoration or protection of High Conservation Values (HCV).
-1.1.5 In case of ongoing land tenure or management right disputes, these are managed through a culturally appropriate and transparent process, agreed upon by the affected parties.
+Criterion 1.1 Land tenure and management rights are secure GSTC Outcome Land tenure and management rights are secure and established for all rights holders and ensure that Free, Prior and Informed Consent (FPIC) is obtained where operations may affect Indigenous Peoples or local communities' rights and resources. < 1.1.1 Land tenure rights are secure and registered according to legal requirements and include clear demarcation of legally gazetted boundaries. ~ 1.1.2 Land management rights are in place and registered according to legal requirements. ~ 1.1.3 Where applicable, land tenure and management rights are obtained through a process that ensures that Free, Prior Informed Consent (FPIC) is secured before any activities are commenced that may affect Indigenous Peoples' or local communities' lands, territories and resources. ~ 1.1.4 In case of ongoing land tenure or management right disputes, these are managed through a culturally appropriate and transparent process, agreed upon by the affected parties.

 Criterion 1.2 Management, planning and operations are conducted responsibly GSTC Outcome Management planning and operations are in accordance with legal requirements.
-Transparent public reporting demonstrates responsible practices are being implemented to minimise negative impacts from tourism activities on people, nature and the climate. < 1.2.1 Legal requirements related to land use, management planning and public use are complied with. ~ 1.2.2 Legal requirements related to management and operation of tourism activities, including those at natural, cultural and/or historical sites are complied with. ✓ 1.2.3 Legal requirements related to the disclosure of information about environmental impacts, social responsibility practices, customer engagement efforts, reporting and verification are complied with. ✓ 1.2.4 Public reports are available with information about environmental impacts, social responsibility practices, carbon emissions and customer engagement efforts to meet the sustainability policy goals. ✓ 1.2.5 Guidelines and/or accepted best practices to minimise negative impacts from tourist visits or activities at surrounding or visited natural, cultural and/or historical sites are observed and complied with. ✓
+Transparent public reporting demonstrates responsible practices are being implemented to minimise negative impacts from tourism activities on people, nature and the climate. ✓ 1.2.1 Legal requirements related to land use, management planning and public use are complied with. ✓

-Criterion 1.3 Taxes and fees are paid GSTC Outcome Applicable taxes and fees have been paid in a timely manner and according to legal requirements. ✓ 1.3.1 Legal requirements related to payment of royalties, land/area taxes and fees are complied with. ~ 1.3.2 Legal requirements related to payment of value-added taxes and/or other sales taxes are complied with. ~ 1.3.3 Legal requirements related to payment of corporate taxes are complied with, including profit taxes. ✓
+1.2.2 Legal requirements related to management and operation of tourism activities, including those at natural, cultural and/or historical sites are complied with. ✓ 1.2.3 Legal requirements related to the disclosure of information about environmental impacts, social responsibility practices, customer engagement efforts, reporting and verification are complied with. ✓ 1.2.4 Public reports are available with information about environmental impacts, social responsibility practices, carbon emissions and customer engagement efforts to meet the sustainability policy goals. ✓ 1.2.5 Guidelines and/or accepted best practices to minimise negative impacts from tourist visits or activities at surrounding or visited natural, cultural and/or historical sites are observed and complied with. ✓

-1 2 4 Land requirements related to payment of trade, expert and/or import tayon and focus are complied with . // 1.3.4 Legal requirements related to payment of trade, export and/or import taxes and fees are complied with. ~
+Criterion 1.3 Taxes and fees are paid GSTC Outcome Applicable taxes and fees have been paid in a timely manner and according to legal requirements. < 1.3.1 Legal requirements related to payment of royalties, land/area taxes and fees are complied with. ✓ 1.3.2 Legal requirements related to payment of value-added taxes and/or other sales taxes are complied with. ✓ 1.3.3 Legal requirements related to payment of corporate taxes are complied with, including profit taxes. ✓ 1.3.4 Legal requirements related to payment of trade, export and/or import taxes and fees are complied with. ✓

-Criterion 1.4 Corruption, fraud and conflict of interest are avoided GSTC Outcome Corruption, fraud and conflict of interests are avoided, while business integrity is ensured according to best practices. ✓ 1.4.1 Legal requirements related to corruption - including bribery - fraud and conflict of interest are complied with. ~ 1.4.2 Business integrity is ensured by avoiding all forms of bribery, fraud and corruption.
+Criterion 1.4 Corruption, fraud and conflict of interest are avoided GSTC Outcome Corruption, fraud and conflict of interests are avoided, while business integrity is ensured according to best practices. ₩ 1.4.1 Legal requirements related to corruption - including bribery - fraud and conflict of interest are complied with. ~ 1.4.2 Business integrity is ensured by avoiding all forms of bribery, fraud and corruption.
 1.4.3 Conflicts of interest are identified, declared and managed.